bwsw/sj-platform/SJDocs/source/Glossary.rst

   (transactional streams); a Scala library providing an infrastructure component which implements transactional messaging.

 Window
-  A set of elements on an unbounded stream.
-Grouping elements in a batch allows processing a series of events at one time.
+  A set of batches on an unbounded stream.
+Grouping batches allows processing a series of events at one time.
 It is important in case the processing of events in a stream depends on other events of this stream or on events in another stream.